arungudelli/python.shiksha/content/en/tips/How-to-Define-a-2-D-List-in-Python.md

 ---
 title: "How to Define a 2-D (2-dimensional) List in Python"
-description: "Learn how to define & initialize a 2-D list in python"
+description: "Learn how to define & initialize a 2-D list in Python"
 date: "2021-07-19T04:15:05+09:00"
 draft: false
 author: "dmohanty"